-In January 2016, the U.S. Department of Treasury's Office of Foreign Assets Control (OFAC) issued General License H authorizing U.S.owned or controlled foreign entities to engage in transactions with Iran if these entities meet the requirements of the general license.
+In January 2016, the U.S. Department of Treasury's Office of Foreign Assets Control (OFAC) issued General License H authorizing U.S.-owned or controlled foreign entities to engage in transactions with Iran if these entities meet the requirements of the general license.
 Pursuant to this authorization, a non-U.S. affiliate of the Company received five purchase orders during the third quarter of 2017 for the sale of goods pursuant to General License H that could potentially enhance Iran's ability to develop petroleum resources.
 The purchase orders cover the sale of valves and parts for industrial machinery and equipment used in gas plants, petrochemical plants and gas production projects in Iran.
-These purchase orders are valued at $\in 0.1$ million (0.1 million), $\in 0.5$ million (0.2 million), $\in 0.2$ million), $\in 0.1$ million (0.1 million), $\in 1.3$ million (1.5 million).
-This non-US affiliate also booked a modification of a previously reported contract for the sale of spare parts for gas turbines to add additional scope valued at $\in 0.1$ million (0.1 million) and a further modification to another previously reported contract for the sale of spare parts to reduce the value of the contract by $\in 1.6$ million (1.8 million).
-This non-US affiliate attributed $\in 1.5$ million (1.8 million) in gross revenues and e 0.8 million (0.9 million) in net profits against previously reported transactions during the quarter ended September 30, 2017.
+These purchase orders are valued at 0.1 million (0.1 million), 0.1 million (0.1 million), 0.1 million (0.1 million), 0.1 million (0.1 million), 0.1 million).
+This non-US affiliate also booked a modification of a previously reported contract for the sale of spare parts for gas turbines to add additional scope valued at 0.1 million (0.1 million) and a further modification to another previously reported contract for the sale of spare parts to reduce the value of the contract by 0.1 million (0.1 million).
+This non-US affiliate attributed 0.1 million (0.1 million) in gross revenues and 0.1 million (0.1 million) in net profits against previously reported transactions during the quarter ended September 30, 2017.

 A second non-U.S. affiliate of the Company received two purchase orders during the third quarter of 2017 for the sale of consumable parts, instruments and a digital recording system to be applied to industrial machinery and equipment on gas plants.
-The purchase orders are valued at $\in 0.1$ million (\$0.1 million) and $\in 0.1$ million (\$0.1 million).
-This non-US affiliate attributed $\in 0.3$ million (\$0.3 million) in gross revenues and $\in 0.1$ million (\$0.1 million) in the profits to these transactions during the quarter ended September 30, 2017.
+The purchase orders are valued at €0.1 million (\$0.1 million) and €0.1 million).
+This non-US affiliate attributed €0.3 million (\$0.3 million) in gross revenues and €0.1 million (\$0.1 million) in net profits to these transactions during the quarter ended September 30, 2017.